 The Maryland Court of Special Appeals affirmed this week a $4.1 million verdict (reduced to $3.6 million by the cap) in a medical malpractice, birth injury case against the University of Maryland Hospital in Baltimore City.

 No one would disagree that the facts are tragic.
 The plaintiff, now a second-grader, was born at 26 weeks of pregnancy.
 While the child has made unbelievable strides in recent years – and will continue to with God’s Grace – he still cannot run.
-His IQ is currently in the 80s.
+His current IQ is in the 80s.
 Doctors at the trial testified that he will likely be a “disabled worker” when he reaches 18, making his job prospects poor.
 It is an awful thing.
 Hopefully, his recovery continues to push him forward, and he proves these predictions wrong (I realize I said this already).

 The plaintiffs (mom and child) claimed this resulted from mistakes made during the delivery.
-Specifically, the plaintiffs’ malpractice lawyer argued that the standard of care called for a c-section, and the failure to perform a c-section caused the delay in birth that led to oxygen deprivation.
+Specifically, the plaintiffs’ malpractice lawyer argued that the standard of care called for a c-section, and failing to perform a c-section caused the delay in birth that led to oxygen deprivation.
 The plaintiffs’ also claimed that the mother had an infection that required immediate delivery of the fetus.
 The hospital denied negligence and argued that the cause of the child’s injuries was not negligence, but that the child was born 14 weeks early.